finalduty/cis-benchmarks-audit/README.md

 ### Notes / Caveats
 #### Test 3.7
-_Ensure wireless interfaces are disabled (Not Scored)_ This test deviates from the benchmark's audit steps.
-The assumption here is that if you are on a server then you shouldn't have the wireless-tools installed for you to even use wireless interfaces and if you're on a laptop, you almost certainly want wireless access nowadays.
+> _3.7 - Ensure wireless interfaces are disabled (Not Scored)_

+This test deviates from the audit steps specified in the standard.
+The assumption here is that if you are on a server then you shouldn't have the `wireless-tools` package installed so you wouldn't even be able to use any wireless interfaces, and if you're on a laptop, you almost certainly do want wireless access.

 #### Tests 4.1.4 to 4.1.17
+> _4.1.4 - Ensure events that modify date and time information are collected (Scored)_
+> _4.1.5 - Ensure events that modify user/group information are collected (Scored)_
+> _4.1.6 - Ensure events that modify the system's network environment are collected (Scored)_
+> _4.1.7 - Ensure events that modify the system's Mandatory Access Controls are collected (Scored)_
+> _4.1.8 - Ensure login and logout events are collected (Scored)_
+> _4.1.9 - Ensure session initiation information is collected (Scored)_
+> _4.1.10 - Ensure discretionary access control permission modification events are collected (Scored)_
+> _4.1.11 - Ensure unsuccessful unauthorized file access attempts are collected (Scored)_
+> _4.1.12 - Ensure use of privileged commands is collected (Scored)_
+> _4.1.13 - Ensure successful file system mounts are collected (Scored)_
+> _4.1.14 - Ensure file deletion events by users are collected (Scored)_
+> _4.1.15 - Ensure changes to system administration scope (sudoers) is collected (Scored)_
+> _4.1.16 - Ensure system administrator actions (sudolog) are collected (Scored)_
+> _4.1.17 - Ensure kernel module loading and unloading is collected (Scored)_

 The way that the tests are described in v2.2.0 of the standard do not directly reflect what is returned when querying the system.
 As such, the 'expected' output for these tests differs slightly to what is defined in the standard.

-Users will find that when applying recommended configurations per the standard, that the verify command displays it slightly differently.
-For instance, in in `4.1.4`, when applying the recommendations as below:
+Users will find that when applying the recommended configurations per the standard, that the verify command displays it slightly differently.
+For instance, in `4.1.4`, when applying the recommendations as below:
 ```
 -a always,exit -F arch=b32 -S adjtimex -S settimeofday -S stime -k time-change
 -a always,exit -F arch=b32 -S clock_settime -k time-change